 So you’re thinking of moving to Boston?
 You’re not alone!
 Boston has become one of the most popular cities to live in the United States.
 It is rich with culture and it is among the oldest cities in the USA.
 Its rich history has been known to attract a lot of tourists.
-More so, the area boasts of multiple colleges and universities, quality health-care facilities, good infrastructure and many more amenities.
+More so, the area boasts multiple colleges and universities, quality health-care facilities, good infrastructure, and many more amenities.

 Top-Notch Health Care Facilities

 Boston is among the few areas in the world that possess multiple world-class medical institutions and physicians within the city’s limits.
 Patients come from different parts of the world to seek medical help in hospitals in Boston like Beth Israel Deaconess Medical Center, Boston Children’s Hospital, Brigham and Women’s Hospital, Dana Farber Cancer Institute, Massachusetts General Hospital and many more.

 Move to Boston for the Wide Array Recreational Activities

 When you stay in this city, you will never lack recreational activities to keep you occupied.
 You can check out sporting games, cultural shows, concerts, festivals and museums.
 Boston Marathon is held every year in April and the Cambridge Science Festival occurs annually on July 4th.
 Apart from those, there is ArtWeek Boston, Boston Calling Music festival and some tree lighting activities towards the end of every calendar year.
 The city also is home to 4 major sports teams.